Miho Watanabe

-Miho Watanabe (渡邉美穂, Watanabe Miho) is a Japanese actress, presenter and former idol.
-She is a former second generation member of the idol group Hinatazaka46.
+Miho Watanabe (渡邉美穂, Watanabe Miho) is a Japanese actress and presenter.
+She is a former member of the idol group Hinatazaka46.

 Watanabe joined Hiragana Keyakizaka46, now Hinatazaka46, in August 2017 and made her acting debut a month later in the group's drama Re:Mind.
 She has starred in the television films With You, Who Wanted to Be A Star (2021) and Good Morning, Sleeping Lion (2022).
 She left Hinatazaka46 in July 2022 to focus on her acting career.

 Early life

 Watanabe played basketball from elementary to high school.
 She was the captain and point guard of her high school team, and participated in prefectural level tournaments.
+She briefly attended university after graduating high school, but dropped out to focus on her career.

 Career

 On August 15, 2017, Watanabe was introduced as one of nine Hiragana Keyakizaka46 (now Hinatazaka46) second generation members.

 In October 2017, Watanabe made her acting debut in the Hiragana Keyakizaka46 drama Re:Mind, aired on TV Tokyo and Netflix, and was the only second generation member to appear in the main story with those of the first generation.
 She co-starred in the Hinatazaka46 drama Dasada (2020) and appeared in Koeharu!
 (2021).

 Watanabe's first photobook, titled Hidamari and photographed in New Zealand, was released on January 17, 2019.
 About 17,000 copies were sold in its release week, placing it first in that week's photobook ranking and fifth among all books.
 It was the first and only solo photobook by a Hiragana Keyakizaka46 member, as subsequent books by other members were released after they were renamed into Hinatazaka46 in February of that year.